opflep/learning-material/computer-science/cs_questions.md

 1. What is `process`, `thread`?
 What are the differents between them?
     - What data `process`, `thread` need to live?
 Why they said that `Thread is a lightweight process`?
     - How CPU switch (context switch) between `processes`/threads`?
 How data is to ensure safety? (in case single CPU core and multiple CPU cores)
-    - What is `multi-process` and `multi-thread`?
+    - What is `multi-process` Ta and `multi-thread`?
 When we should you which one?
         + Process has how many states?
 How does it change between each state?
         + Scheduling algorithm.
         + What will happen if a process is `waiting`?
 Or a thread is `sleeping`?